voussoir/voussoir.net/voussoir.net/writing/advertixing/advertixing.md

 Collectively, creators have complete leverage over the site's ability to operate.
 Without new videos, Youtube would be in big trouble with the advertisers.
 But individually they are basically holding out their hats and hoping they'll catch some of the falling coins.
 The strongest threat that an individual creator can make is "I'm not gonna upload any more videos for you!", which measures at about 0.0001 on the Richter scale.
 Google is always prepared for individual creators to come and go, which is why they don't draft contracts or guarantee payment, so without significant collective action on the part of creators hurting the bottom line, Google has no incentive to change.
 Not to mention you'd be asking creators to sacrifice their own income by withdrawing their hat.

 I will take this opportunity to say that I agree with the perspective that full-time youtubers are like contractors relying on a single client with no contract, and if they don't diversify their income it's their own fault.
 It's bad business sense with little room to cry victim.
 This is similar to what I wrote in [Cancel This Album!](/writing/cancel_this_album).
 The situation with Youtube advertisements is not new.
 Every single person getting into Youtube with the goal of making money has had ample time to assess the system and decide if they're willing to try their hand with it anyway.
-The kind of people who get into Youtube with the goal of making money are not the kind of people I care about anyway, and I am more than happy for them to bail when it doesn't work out.
+Besides, the kind of people who get into Youtube with the goal of making money are not the kind of people I care about, and I am more than happy for them to bail when it doesn't work out.
 The ones I care about are getting my patronage separately.

 One more good comment: